 Area for Improvement 1: Nurse doffed in room with patient while in triage and emergency department.

-Reference: UK’s SOP for PPE donning and doffing.
+Reference: UK’s Standard Operating Protocol (SOP) for PPE donning and doffing.

 Analysis: Donning of clinical staff should be performed outside of triage or treatment room to prevent cross contamination and ensure clinical staff safety.